 Maintain configuration profiles for objects which can be configured to specify core object settings.
 We can create multiple configuration profiles for an object with different configurations.
-If an object has multiple configuration profiles, then a profile must be selected during configuration.
+A profile must be selected during configuration if an object has multiple configuration profiles.
 We can only make configuration adjustments using the profile that you used to configure the object first

-In the configuration profiles, we define different settings for materials than for other configurable artifacts.
+In the configuration profiles, we define different materials settings than other configurable artifacts.
 We use the configuration profile to allocate one or more groups of variants to the configurable object.
 This connects the object to the configuration class properties.

 Note that the configurable object then is allocated to the class, not the profile.
 The profile helps you to go into classification only.

 We can define settings on the value assignment screen which affect the display options and the scope of characteristics.
 For each object, you specify certain settings, and they refer to the object everywhere it is used.
-However, in the configuration editor, we can overwrite these settings for the user.
+However, the configuration editor can overwrite these settings for the user.

 We can use an interface design to group together the characteristics and identify a series on the screen for value assignment.
-To permit more maintenance in the configuration simulation, we must assign a name to an interface design.
+We must assign a name to an interface design to permit more maintenance in the configuration simulation.

-To assign dependencies to a configurable object, we can use the configuration profile.
+We can use the configuration profile to assign dependencies to a configurable object.
 Only Dependency Nets can be allocated to a configuration profile.
 If you delegate the configuration profile to activities and procedures, we can handle them more easily because they are all in one location.

 We may depend on the characteristic values to make the price of a variant.
 For a variant, we may use variant conditions to describe overloads and discounts.
-For material variants, we can create variant conditions that can be used in the sales order.
+For material variants, we can create variant conditions used in the sales order.